Skip to main content

 Email: rlhall5@wisc.edu

-Hi!
-I’m Becca (she/her)- a current grad student in Dr. Ángel Adames Corraliza’s group.
-My current research interests are in tropical storm initiation and organization and tropical deep convection (although, if you want to chat about clouds I am always down- clouds are legitimately the coolest things in the universe).
+As one of the current grad students in Dr. Angela Rowe’s research group, my current research interests are in tropical storm initiation/organization, tropical deep convection, and lightning (although, if you want to chat about clouds I am always down- clouds are legitimately the coolest things in the universe).
 The tropics are a crucial part of the atmosphere and act to globally distribute energy and mass, so it’s important that we better understand the processes that occur within them.
 Additionally, a large portion of the human population resides within the tropics and by improving our understanding of the tropical atmosphere, we also improve the manner in which these people can plan and prepare for severe weather.